How Art Academies are Using 3D printing Technology for Restoration and Preservation of Classical Art Master Pieces

 With human imagination and dedication to preserving the artistic glory of our past, teachers at the Institute decided to experiment with 3D scanning and 3D printing, with excellent results using Raise3D printers.

 3D printing applications are taking practically every industry to new places.
 With a growing number of materials and filaments tested for use in additive manufacturing, this technology has adapted to a wide range of business and innovation.
 Restoration workers at this university are using Raise3D printers to research ways to restore works of classical art that are imperative to the cultural heritage of Italy.
-The CREA3D team and the ISCR chose to use RAISE3D printers for their reliability, professional settings, and high-performance levels.
-Some tech features that fit perfectly with their needs were:
+The CREA3D team and the ISCR chose to use Raise3D printers for their reliability, professional settings, and high-performance levels.
+Some of the features that helped to fit their needs for this purpose are:

-Intuitive and easy to use patented 3D slicing software, considered to be one of the strongest control centers in the 3D printing and additive manufacturing industry, was available in several languages, including Italian.
+Intuitive and easy to use patented 3D slicing software, is considered to be one of the best with incomparable capabilities in the 3D printing and additive manufacturing industry, this software is also available in several languages, including Italian.

 Raise 3D branded filaments and Open Filament Program:

-Being able to use a wide range of 3D Printing materials like wood fill, silicon, nylon, polycarbonate, carbon fiber, PLA and ABS, helps restorers emulate the color and texture of the art pieces, so no noticeable difference was visible to the naked eye.
+Being able to use a wide range of 3D Printing materials like wood fill, silicon, nylon, polycarbonate, carbon fiber, PLA and ABS, restorers emulate the color and texture of the art pieces, so unnoticeable difference was observable to the naked eye.

 Fully enclosed large print volume:

-The Pro2 Plus offered them a massive enclosed build volume with an electronic dual extruder for two colors or materials to be used simultaneously so the students could comfortably accommodate those tall or large reliefs and replicas in 3D prints.
+The Pro2 Plus offered them a massive enclosed build volume with an electronic dual extruder for two colors or materials to be used simultaneously so the students could comfortably accommodate those tall or large reliefs and replicas in 3D print models.

-A fully integrated 3D print management ecosystem provides Remote User Interface with the ability to collaborate.
-The students receive support and training on how to use 3D printing for restoration and preservation efforts through Raise Academy, a learning & knowledge platform where they learned all the tools to use 3D printing for art, best practices, and required knowledge needed to become a 21st-century restoration specialist.
+A fully integrated 3D print management ecosystem provides Remote User Interface with the ability to collaborate in groups.
+The students receive support and training on how to use 3D printing for restoration and preservation efforts through Raise Academy, a learning and knowledge friendly platform where they educated in all the tools to use 3D printing for art, best practices, and required knowledge needed to become a 21st-century restoration specialist.

-Using different scanning techniques, they were able to upload these 3D scans onto their Raise3D printers and thanks to the Pro2 Plus’ massive build volume, they could accurately reproduce replicas and parts to scale.
+Using different scanning techniques, they were able to upload these 3D scans onto their Raise3D printers and thanks to the Pro2 Plus’ massive build volume, the students were able to reproduce accurately replicas and parts to scale.
 These 3D printed models were then painted and applied to the originals to reproduce missing parts of stone or wood or create replicas that could be studied or displayed.

 These innovative digital tools allow restorers to emulate the technical virtuosity of the masters and restore intricate details that would be impossible to reproduce in any other way so that today we can enjoy art pieces in the splendor that their creators intended.